12 Feb Color Theory in Portrait Photography

 Ok, What About Shooting Outdoors?

 Obviously, we have a little less control over what the outdoors will look like.
 Depending on the season you should know the areas you shoot well and predict what colors you may encounter.
 Living in Sacramento, Ca I have some amazing locations I shoot in.
 Both Senior clients Julia (L) and Lara (R) had their hair & makeup done by Beauty By Lorena.
 I shot both of these within a month of each other.
 Julia brought this gorgeous pink sweater and I loved pairing it with a lovely backlit green scenery.
-With Lara’s look since it was the end of fall I wanted to pick up those beautiful colors of this #LMCStyleCloset shirt with the lush leaves as the background.
+However, with Lara’s look since it was the end of fall I wanted to pick up those beautiful colors of this #LMCStyleCloset shirt with the lush leaves as the background.

 I love using warm yellows for backgrounds when my subjects have such strong looks.
 Alexis went with this 70’s vibe that paired perfectly with this 70’s orange wall!
 Isaac needed a fun pattern to go with his denim look for the perfect headshot.